gcixdev/gcix/docs/user/01-core.md

 a job, while the `name` property would only extend the `name` of a job.
 Extending means appending values to the current `name` or `stage` values of a job.
 However, there's no practical reason to solely extend the `stage` of a job so that two jobs have distinct stages but unique names.
-In Gitlab CI, a job must have a unique name, so extending just the `stage` wouldn't serve any purpose.
+In GitLab CI, a job must have a unique name, so extending just the `stage` wouldn't serve any purpose.
 Therefore, the consistent concept of using only the `name` and `stage` properties applies to both jobs and collections.